danas-bluestamp/Dana_BlueStampPortfolio/index.md

 # Wandering Robot
 Are you tired of your robot always falling off your desk as it drives on it's merry way?
 Well, I've developed a solution!
 My robot contains two IR sensors that detect when it has reached the edge of the desk or table.
-When it detected the edge, it will back up and turn, then resume moving forward.
+When it detects the edge, it will back up and turn, then resume moving forward.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|